sammedsagare/Website-Under-Development-Template/README.md

 ## **Features**

 - Can be edited
-- Responsive, i.e, it's mobile friendly.
+- Responsive, i.e., it's mobile friendly.
 - Clean and Elegant Design
 - Date and time countdown